Voces y Caras: Latinx Communities of North Florida [

 We read several articles by experts on how interviews are conducted.
 However, I believe

-the best teaching tool I have is the Voces y Caras website, where students listen
+the best teaching tool I have is the Voces y Caras website, where students listen to interviews from previous years and see concrete

-class, as well as how to improve the way we ask questions and listen to our interviewees.
+examples of what is expected in class, as well as how to improve the way we ask questions

-We have activities where these interviews are critically analyzed.
+and listen to our interviewees.
+We have activities where these interviews are critically

 These reflections also help students identify the people they would like to interview